Discover Norway through scenic film locations

 The film makes excellent use of Oslo’s distinctive architecture, urban landscapes and natural beauty.

-Julie first meets Aksel at the wine bar and café Rouleur Oslo, a wine bar/café/cycling workshop in the St.Hanshaugen district.
+Julie first meets Aksel at Rouleur Oslo, a wine bar/café/cycling workshop in the St.Hanshaugen district.

-The St. Hanshaugen park is one of Oslo's largest parks, located just north of the city centre.
-This popular recreational area is great for walks, and from the top of the hill you have a nice view of Oslo.
+Adjacent St. Hanshaugen park is one of Oslo's largest parks, located just north of the city centre.
+This popular recreational area is great for walks, and there is a lovely view of Oslo from the top of the hill.
 Julie and Eiving spend a night together in the park, experiencing a fleeting yet emotionally significant moment.

 The restaurant Ekebergrestauranten in the Ekeberg area is where Aksel held his book launch party.
 Located on the hillside, the restaurant offers fine dining with panoramic views of the city and the fjord.

-Eivind works in the modern Barcode District, an area with striking architectural style that define Oslo's skyline.
+Eivind works in the modern Barcode District, an area with a striking architectural style that defines Oslo's skyline.
 It's part of the neighbourhood Bjørvika, one of the trendiest new neighbourhoods in Oslo.
-Stroll the Harbour promenade to experience everything from world-class art at the MUNCH museum, to hot saunas and delicious eateries.
+Stroll the Harbour Promenade to experience everything from world-class art at the MUNCH museum, to fjord-side saunas and delicious eateries.

-Also visit Kunstnernes Hus (The Artists's House), located in the heart of Oslo, where Julie works at the film's last scene.
+Don't miss Kunstnernes Hus (The Artists's House), located in the heart of Oslo, where Julie is seen working in the film's last scene.
 It's one of Norway’s most important, artist-run museums for Norwegian and international contemporary art.

 The Worst Person in the World in Oslo